SFULibrary/islandora_doi_framework/README.md

 Utility module that provides a framework for other modules to assign DOIs ([Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier)) to objects.
 This module provides the following:

 * a "DOI" subtab under each object's "Mangage" tab
+* a "Assign DOIs to Islandora objects" permission
 * four Drupal hooks
   * one for minting a DOI using an external API
   * one for persisting a DOI, for example in a datastream or database table
   * one for updating a DOI
   * one for checking for the presence of a DOI in a datastream or other location
-* a "Assign DOIs to Islandora objects" permission
 * a Drush script for adding a DOI to a list of objects

-This module differs from the [Islandora DOI](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/doi) module bundled with Islandora Scholar in that this module and its submodules only create new DOIs and manage updating the data associated with a DOI.
-Scholar's DOI module provides a way for the creation of new objects from a list of DOIs.
+This module differs from the [Islandora DOI](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/doi) module bundled with Islandora Scholar in that this module and its submodules create new DOIs and manage updating the data associated with a DOI.
+Scholar's DOI creates new objects from a list of DOIs.

 ## Requirements